Reyes Cup

+The Reyes Cup, named after Filipino billiards legend Efren "Bata" Reyes.

 Format

 The contest is played over four days between two teams of five players.
 Three players for each team qualify automatically and each captain can pick two wildcards.
 There are twenty matches, each a best of nine racks with players having alternate breaks.
 The match winner wins one point and the first team to eleven points wins the Reyes Cup.
 On days one to three, the first match is a team match followed by a mixture of singles and doubles matches.
 Day four is just singles matches.
 In the event of a tie, each captain must select a player for a deciding match.